mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Finish initial version of How to Play information.
     * Add developer information.
     * Finalize styling for GameInfo section.
+    * Reran ESLint and confirmed that issues had not been introduced.

 * 2024-05-01 - 12.46 hours total